 How to Serve Pulled Pork

 On a bun of course. 😉 We love ours piled high and with our favorite BBQ sauce.
 I like sweet & tangy, my husband loves spicy & hot, and the kids love a combination.
 You can also serve the sandwich with coleslaw, raw or cooked onion, and any other ingredient that strikes your fancy.

 I love to add all the sauces individually.
 As in, I do not add it directly to the pulled pork and create a BBQ pulled pork.
 The reason is that we have developed a number of recipes using pulled pork that our family LOVES.
 For instance, you can try this Pulled Pork Hash.
 We also make Pulled Pork Nachos, Pulled Pork Quesadillas, and Cheesy Pulled Pork Soup.
 (I will be sharing all of those recipes soon!)

 Can You Make Pulled Pork in a Slow Cooker

 Absolutely!
 Just a few little changes to my recipe help to make sure a slow cooker pulled pork is just as amazing as oven-roasted.
-It’s important to brown the pork before adding to the slow cooker.
+It’s important to brown the pork before adding it to the slow cooker.
 Don’t skip this step, trust me!!

 Start by heating your oven to 500°F. Cover a large baking sheet with foil and then place a wire rack on the baking sheet.

 Make your dry rub according to the recipe below.
 Cover a 3-4 pound pork butt with 1/2 of the dry rub and place on the baking sheet.
 Cook for about 10 minutes.
 You don’t want the spices to burn, so keep an eye on it.

 Add 2 onions that have been quartered, a can of cola, a cup of apple cider vinegar, and a couple of tablespoons of Worcestershire sauce to the bottom of your slow cooker.
 Remove pork butt from the oven and carefully set it into the slow cooker.
 Cook on LOW for about 6 hours, or until the internal temperature reaches 195°F.